jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 Properties
 - `name`: identifier of the variables list, this is never send to R
 - `label`: [optional, default: `""`] text that will be shown above the variable field
-- `source`: [optional] can be set to the `name` of an `AssignedVariablesList`, when omitted variables are taken from the dataset (example usage: you have a second `availableVariablesList` for plotting the variables that are assigned to an `AssignedVariablesList`; see also the example)
+- `source`: [optional] can be set to the `name` (or a list of names) of an `AssignedVariablesList`, when omitted variables are taken from the dataset (example usage: you have a second `AvailableVariablesList` for plotting the variables that are assigned to an `AssignedVariablesList`; see also the example)
 - `width`: [optional, default: 2/5 of the VariablesForm width] in pixels how wide should the field be

 Note: `height` should be defined on `VariablesForm` itself.